How We Test: Our exclusive 5-point rating system explained

 Ease of use/usability: 10%

-We will regularly review our weighting, and adjust our model as necessary.
+We will regularly review our weighting and adjust our model as necessary.
 Of course, if our weighting changes, we’ll let you know.
-However, right now accuracy/performance and cost are two areas in which we find a majority of our readers base their purchase decisions.
+However, right now, accuracy/performance and cost are two areas on which most of our readers base their purchase decisions.

 Accuracy (Or performance, as applicable) (25%)

 Judged based on the accuracy or performance of the device.
 To score high here, we look for highly accurate or high-performing devices.
-A device must score average or better here to be eligible for our “best of” lists.
+A device must score average or better here to qualify for our “best of” lists.

 5 – Pro-grade accuracy or performance (generally suitable for scientific or mission-critical applications).